Reaching for the Heavens: the City Churches of Medieval London

-All that remains of the 15th-century church is the stone tower, starkly contrasting with its modern neighbors.
+All that remains of the 15th-century church is the stone tower, starkly contrasting with its modern neighbours.
 Don't despair!
-From the tower, you can enjoy Carole's favorite pastime (not!) and descend into the vaulted 13th-century crypt.
+From the tower, you can enjoy Carole's favourite pastime (not!) and descend into the vaulted 13th-century crypt.

 St Alphege, London Wall